 LET IT DRY.

-Whichever adhesive you choose to use, make sure the pin feels securely set to the ardbaord before working with it.
+Whichever adhesive you choose to use, make sure the pin feels securely set to the cardboard before working with it.

-Try to find something to weigh down the burlap ribbon while it drys, which will likely be for at least 2 hours.
+Try to find something to weigh down the burlap ribbon while it dries, likely for at least 2 hours.

-Once the glue drys and the ribbon feels firmly in place, start beading the edge of the opening with triangle beads.
+Once the glue dries and the ribbon feels firmly in place, start beading the edge of the opening with triangle beads.

-To learn the exact steps, I highly recommend the book Beading with Cabochons: Simple Techniques for Beautiful Jewelry (Lark Jewelry Books).
+To learn more about beading edges, I highly recommend the book Beading with Cabochons: Simple Techniques for Beautiful Jewelry (Lark Jewelry Books).

-That book covers various methods for beading edges when working on cabochons.
-These methods can easily be applied to any beading project requiring this detail.
+This book covers various methods for beading edges when working on cabochons.

 Because you’re using burlap, you’ll find that it’s quite easy to sew your button onto your project.